Yearbook: U.S. printing companies

 Yearbook printing companies usually have representatives who work with the adviser and staff at each school to assist in the creation of the yearbook.

 Yearbook companies that use offset printing require that groups of pages be sent periodically, rather than all at once, to the plant.
 This is done to stagger the work required to complete yearbooks for all the schools they cover.
 After the editors review each page and make changes, the pages are sent to the yearbook plant, usually via the Internet.
 Yearbook companies that use digital printing methods may only require one submission since the entire book is printed at once.

 If the proofing process is not performed online, the adviser and editors receive proofs (typically full-size prints) about a week or so after the submission of pages.
 This gives the school a final opportunity to make adjustments or changes.
 After all the proofs have been returned to the printing company the requested corrections are made, and the books are printed, bound, and then sent to the school for distribution.
 Two examples of printing companies include Balfour and Jostens.

-A number of educational institutions and yearbook printing companies operate camps and summer sessions at which student yearbook personnel can learn or polish the skills they need in their work.
+Several educational institutions and yearbook printing companies operate camps and summer sessions at which student yearbook personnel can learn or polish the skills they need in their work.